OUR GUIDING PRINCIPLES

-When CAPSA refers to recovery, we are talking about recovery from the mental health issue of addiction.
-Addiction is a chronic disease of the brain, and often people with substance-based or behavioural (process) addiction(s) suffer from other untreated mental health problems that are obstacles to their recovery.
+When CAPSA refers to increase wellness, we are talking about wellness from the mental health issue of substance use disorder.
+Substance use disorder is a chronic disease of the brain, and often people with substance-based or behavioural (process) disorder(s) suffer from other untreated mental health problems that are obstacles to their recovery.
 As it is for many forms of mental illness, there is currently no cure.
 However, recovery is possible through a series of changes to an individual’s life that allows them to better manage their disease and reach their full potential.

 Through the Recovery Support Strategic Initiative, SAMHSA has delineated four major dimensions that support a life in recovery: